mattintosh4/NXWine/README.md

 ## Installation

 - New version: Run "NXWine Installer.app" from disk image.
-- Old version: Install "NXWine.app" to `/Application` folder.
+- Old version: Install "NXWine.app" to `/Applications` folder.

+Note: This application's startup location has been fixed to "/Application".

 ## Command-line usage